 When creating meals for your kiddos (or grandkiddos!), remember to include some sort of animal protein, healthy fat, and whole food carbohydrates.
 These three powerhouses create the perfect balance for blood sugar and brain fuel.
 Food is nourishment.
 Healthy food builds a healthy body, brain and immune system; junk and processed foods do not.

 Learn more about nutrition for kids in our online class Healthy Foods to Build Happy, Focused Kids for only $25.

 These are ideas that work in our house and I hope they inspire lunches in yours!

 First, I can’t stand the idea of all the trash that’s associated with school lunches (all those plastic baggies!) so I don’t use much throwaway stuff.
 You can see two of our favorite containers in the following lunch ideas, one is Thermos brand and another is Fuel.
-One thing to consider about your choice of containers, beyond it keeping your food hot or cold, is that it has to be easy for little hands to open.
+There are also fun Bento boxes on the market these days that have little sections in one container.
+One thing to consider about your choice of containers, beyond keeping food hot or cold, is that it has to be easy for little hands to open.
 My kid’s don’t have much time for lunch and I don’t want them fussing with the container, cutting into precious eating time.

 Lastly, I’d say give your kids a little bit of choice.
 I just give them two options—this isn’t a restaurant!

 - Protein: Turkey cubes for my daughter.
 I buy nitrate-free deli meat, the thickest slices you can get, and then I cut it up for her.
 Similar to other children, I’ve learned that she’ll eat meat protein only if it’s bite-sized.
 She wouldn’t touch a big hunk of turkey.